Tobe01/TodoApp/README.md

-This repository contains source codes for my personal portfolio website.
+This repository contains source codes for my JavaScript TodoApp.
+# TodoApp